About How The LIT Was Produced

 attention into pondering upon what the writer has

-in the blank.
+in an elliptical blank.
 The missing word is usually a noun

-or a verb, or a phrase, which is a key to understanding
+or a verb, or a phrase, which word's meaning is a

 the passage.